 4. Online PPC and SEO, Online Video, Youtube, Pre-Roll and Post Roll Ads

 9. Etc, etc….

 What we have here in direct response consulting and direct response media is a moving target, with so many variables that we first have to get a baseline or a control that we have to track.
 From the baseline, we can measure moving forward on how we are doing with changing the different offers and media.

 There really is no one size fits all even if there are two exact same businesses in the same city, except for maybe McDonald’s or another similar type of franchise.
 The fact that they have two different addresses or neighborhoods makes them unique and distinct.
 The one on Main Street could have a much better reputation than the one on North Main Street.
 Reputation matters a lot.
 Having great testimonials creates authority and is something that we as direct response marketers can leverage and it is something we can track.

-If you have any questions on how to incorporate your direct response programs, call Jim Peake @ 781-990-8844 or click the button below.
+If you have any questions on how to incorporate your direct response programs, call Jim Peake @ 781-990-8844.